KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Getting_Started/Input_Output_and_Visualization/Salome_input.md

 ```
 {: data-lang="Python"}

-Once the file processed, the geometry from the `.med` file will be loaded into the kratos modelpart.
+Once the file is processed, the geometry from the `.med` file will be loaded into the kratos modelpart.
 In order to give the correct elements and condition we will use the `CreateEntitiesFromGeometriesModeler`:

 ```python
 # apply the elements and conditions